Do Go On - 125 - The Legend of Bigfoot

 So it's something to do with plants and monsters.

-Tractor monkey I like it and I imagine that's probably phrase, if that's why they call the show that.
+And I imagine that's probably a phrase, if that's why they call the show that.

-All it is on Wikipedia is the TV show.
+All it is on Wikipedia is a TV show.

 May I thank some people?